-Grief and loss are familiar in these days of the coronavirus pandemic.
+Grief and loss are familiar in these days.
 Pain, injustice, and suffering are knocking at our doors in ways we cannot ignore.
 The Bible shows us a way to meet this deep pain and suffering through the practice of lament.
 In this toolkit, you’ll find a host of resources to help you and your church understand what lament is and how to practice lament.
 As we lament individually and in community, let us be joined together through both our hope-filled expectations and our calls for God to act swiftly to bring forth God’s kingdom this day.

 Why do we lament?

 ”In the Old Testament, talk of God is characterized by dialogical thinking.
 Lament creates space for this dialogue and moves the theology of suffering into interaction with the theology of celebration.Soong-Chan RahProphetic Lament

 From the Bible, we learn much of lament.
 Recall David, Job, and Isaiah in their respective times of mourning.
 Their grief is symbolized with ashes and sackcloth, and marked with honest, anguished cries.
 In Scripture, too, we find the wailing women, professional mourners called to grieve in community.
 And there is Rachel, “weeping for her children” with “lamentation and bitter weeping” (Jeremiah 31:15).
 To these voices and tears, we add our own.